 STUDY SITES

-The studies of fisheries were carried out in the village Alekargul, Badarpur and the ponds were studied in the village Tikarpara, Badarpur which is about 25km from Karimganj.
+The studies of fisheries were carried out in the village of Alekargul, Badarpur and the ponds were studied in the village of Tikarpara, Badarpur which is about 25km from Karimganj.
 Generally fisheries are maintained and ponds are non-maintained.
 Therefore, two fisheries and two ponds were selected for the study.

-In the fisheries varieties of fishes are cultivated in their stocking season such as Cyprinus carpio (common carp), Hypophthalmichthys molitrix (silver carp), Ctenopharyngodon idella (grass carp), Labeo rohita (rohu), Labeo boggut (Ghonia), Oncochromis mosambicus (tilapia), Labeo calbasu (kalabaus), catla catla (catla), Cirrhinus mrigala (mrigal), Pungasius pungasius (pungus), Carassius cavasius (golden carp) etc. and different types of food products are supplied for their stock.
-Rice bran and oil cakes are used as fish food.
+In the fisheries varieties of fishes are cultivated in their stocking season such as Cyprinus carpio (common carp), Hypophthalmichthys molitrix (silver carp), Ctenopharyngodon idella (grass carp), Labeo rohita (rohu), Labeo boggut (Ghonia), Oncochromis mosambicus (tilapia), Labeo calbasu (kalabaus), catla catla (catla), Cirrhinus mrigala (mrigal), Pungasius pungasius (pungus), Carassius cavasius (golden carp) etc. and different types of fish feeds used for rearing are made up of rice bran and oil cakes .

 The fishes cultivated in both the ponds are Ctenopharyngodon idella (grass carp), Anabas (koi),